 All individuals involved in the preparation of any SEC filing, press release, or other public communication made by the Company shall provide timely, thorough, and accurate financial and accounting data for inclusion in such disclosures.
 Financial officers shall communicate to executive management and to the accountants engaged to conduct an audit of their financial statements all relevant information and professional judgments or opinions.
 In addition, financial officers shall encourage open communication and full disclosure of financial information by relevant employees.

-Each individual who contributes in any way to the preparation or verification of our financial statements must ensure that the Company’s books, records, and accounts are accurately maintained.
+Everyone who contributes in any way to the preparation or verification of our financial statements must ensure that the Company’s books, records, and accounts are accurately maintained.
 In addition, you are expected to cooperate fully with the Company’s Accounting and Internal Audit departments, as well as the Company’s independent auditors.
 You may not knowingly conceal or falsify information, misrepresent material facts, or omit material facts necessary to avoid misleading the Company’s independent auditors or investors.

 You are encouraged to report good faith complaints or suspicions regarding the Company’s accounting, internal controls, and auditing matters.
 Information on how to report can be found below under “Reporting Violations.”

-Provisions Applicable Solely to the Co-CEOs and Financial Officers
+Applicable Solely to the Co-CEOs and Financial Officers

-The Company’s Co-Chief Executive Officers and all senior financial officers are bound by all of the foregoing provisions of the Code and are, in addition, subject to the following specific policies:
+The Company’s Co-Chief Executive Officers and all senior financial officers are bound by all the foregoing provisions of the Code and are, in addition, subject to the following specific policies:

-- The Co-CEOs and all senior financial officers are responsible for full, fair, accurate, timely and understandable disclosure in the reports and documents that we file with or submit to the SEC, as well as our other communications with the public, including both written and oral disclosures, statements, and presentations.
+• The Co-CEOs and all senior financial officers are responsible for full, fair, accurate, timely and understandable disclosure in the reports and documents that we file with or submit to the SEC, as well as our other communications with the public, including both written and oral disclosures, statements, and presentations.
 Accordingly, it is the responsibility of the Co-CEOs and each senior financial officer promptly to bring to the attention of the Company’s Audit Committee any material information of which such person may become aware that affects the disclosures made by the Company in its SEC filings or otherwise.

-- The Co-CEOs and all senior financial officers are not permitted, directly or indirectly, to take any action to fraudulently influence, coerce, manipulate, or mislead any independent public or certified public accountant engaged in the performance of an audit or review of the financial statements of the Company that are required to be filed with the SEC if such person knew or was unreasonable in not knowing that such action could, if successful, result in rendering such financial statements materially misleading.
+• The Co-CEOs and all senior financial officers are not permitted, directly or indirectly, to take any action to fraudulently influence, coerce, manipulate, or mislead any independent public or certified public accountant engaged in the performance of an audit or review of the financial statements of the Company that are required to be filed with the SEC if such person knew or was unreasonable in not knowing that such action could, if successful, result in rendering such financial statements materially misleading.

-- The Co-CEOs and each senior financial officer shall promptly bring to the attention of the Company’s Audit Committee any information that such person may have concerning significant deficiencies in the design or operation of internal controls which could adversely affect the Company’s ability to record, process, summarize, and report financial data, or (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s financial reporting, disclosures, or internal controls.
+• The Co-CEOs and each senior financial officer shall promptly bring to the attention of the Company’s Audit Committee any information that such person may have concerning (a) significant deficiencies in the design or operation of internal controls which could adversely affect the Company’s ability to record, process, summarize, and report financial data, or (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s financial reporting, disclosures, or internal controls.

-- In addition to their obligations under the Code, the Co-CEOs and each senior financial officer shall promptly bring to the attention of AFG’s General Counsel or a Co-CEO or, where such person deems it appropriate, directly to the Audit Committee any information that such person may have concerning any violation of this Code.
+• In addition to their obligations under the Code, the Co-CEOs and each senior financial officer shall promptly bring to the attention of AFG’s General Counsel or a Co-CEO or, where such person deems it appropriate, directly to the Audit Committee any information that such person may have concerning any violation of this Code.

 Reporting Violations and Non-Retaliation